Mysticmarks/BitNet/README.md

 `--gpu-layers <count>` to offload the chosen number of transformer layers while retaining the validated runtime checks provided by the Python wrapper.

+### Asynchronous orchestration

+For services that need to schedule multiple inference jobs concurrently or enforce latency budgets, the new `RuntimeSupervisor` pairs with `BitNetRuntime` to provide asyncio-based execution with configurable concurrency and timeouts.
+See [`docs/runtime_supervisor.md`](docs/runtime_supervisor.md) for integration examples and guidance on capturing structured telemetry from each run.

 ### Benchmark
 We provide scripts to run the inference benchmark providing a model.